If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 This is a horror anthology that will not only scare you senseless but make you look at vital questions about modern life.

-Three young gang members head to a mortuary to buy drugs but end up on a horrifying journey depicting violent retribution for wrongs committed.
+Three young gang members head to a mortuary to buy substances but end up on a horrifying journey depicting violent retribution for wrongs committed.

 Diverse representation in horror is still lacking and this movie deserves to be among the great horrors of our time, not just for its terrifying scenes, but for its commentary on vital issues.